WIIL: WIIL Rock

 In September 1992, the call letters changed to WIIL, using the moniker 95 WIIL ROCK with a classic rock format.
 For a short period in the summer of 2003, WIIL was renamed 95.1 The Rock Station, but returned to "95 WIIL Rock" not long after.

 In 2000, the NextMedia Group acquired WIIL and WLIP.
-In 2004, WIIL shifted in an Active Rock direction, while continuing to report to radio trade publications as a Mainstream Rock station.
+In 2004, WIIL shifted in an active rock direction, while continuing to report to radio trade publications as a mainstream rock station.
 In November 2009, the station officially changed to active rock status.

-Switch to Union Grove
+Move to Union Grove

 In April 2010, the station received Federal Communications Commission (FCC) approval to change its city of license from Kenosha to Union Grove.
 That technically put the station in Racine County, and outside Kenosha County.
-This was to allow then-owner NextMedia Group to stay within ownership caps with its Chicago cluster.
+This was to allow NextMedia Group to stay within ownership caps with its Chicago cluster.
 Kenosha County is classified as being within the Chicago radio market by Arbitron/Nielsen Audio, while Racine County is within the Milwaukee radio market; moving the city of license to Union Grove placed WIIL within the Milwaukee Nielsen ratings service market.
-The actual location of the transmitter and studios were not changed until 2020, when upon the repeal of the Main Studio Rule, Alpha was able to re-locate the studio operations of WIIL and WLIP into a combined facility with WXLC and WKRS within Gurnee Mills; the studios coincidentally opened on March 12, 2020, one day after the COVID-19 pandemic was declared.
+The actual location of the transmitter and studios were not changed until 2020, when upon the repeal of the Main Studio Rule, the station's owners were able to re-locate the studio operations of WIIL and WLIP into a combined facility with WXLC and WKRS within Gurnee Mills; the studios coincidentally opened on March 12, 2020, one day after the COVID-19 pandemic was declared.

 Ownership changes

 In 2013, Florida-based Digity Media acquired the NextMedia Group, including WIIL and sister station WLIP.

-In 2015, Alpha Media spent $264 million to acquire the 116 radio stations of Digity Media, including the NextMedia Group.
-That put WIIL and WLIP, its AM sister station, under Alpha Media ownership.
+In 2015, Alpha Media spent $264 million to acquire the 116 radio stations of Digity Media, including the former NextMedia stations.
+Alpha Media merged with Connoisseur Media on September 4, 2025.